Dodgers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and Freddie Freeman will be among the star attractions when the Atlanta Braves face the Los Angeles Dodgers on Friday at 10:10 PM ET, at Dodger Stadium.
+Ronald Acuna Jr. and the Atlanta Braves will square off against Freddie Freeman and the Los Angeles Dodgers at Dodger Stadium in the third of a four-game series, on Saturday at 9:10 PM ET.

-The Dodgers are listed as +110 moneyline underdogs for this matchup against the Braves (-130).
-The total is 8.5 runs for the matchup (with -115 odds to go over and -105 odds on the under).
+The Braves are -115 moneyline favorites in this matchup with the Dodgers (-105).
+The over/under is 10 runs for the game (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.